 1. DREDGING

 Type of Dredging [] Maintenance [] Capital

 Method of Dredging [] Mechanical [] Hydraulic

 Dredging Volume cubic meters

-Dimensions of Dredged Site m Long x n n wide x m deep
+Dimensions of Dredged Site m Long x m wide x m deep

 Proposed Period of Dredging From to

 Location: Northing Easting

-Provide a site map indicating the approximate location of the dredging area, its topography, bathymetry, including area proposed for access causeways, dredging, filling and spoil disposal.
-The habitat of marine organism and the area that might be affected by dredging activity (if any) shall be included in the map.
+topography, bathymetry, inclu nding area proposed for accept of marine organism and ion of the dredging area, its cess causeways, dredging, filling the area that might be affected

+Drawing No

+Describe the proposed dredging activity including its purpose and methodology and the proposed control systems List the relevant section/ page numbers in the attachment

+2. IMPACTS OF DREDGING CODEDATIONS

-Describe the proposed dredging activity including its purpose and methodology and the proposed control systems a) Provide details on the assessment of the impact of the dredging operations, which must include seasonal factors such as weather and marine life (spawning and migration), flora and fauna and factors that could influence the preferred timing of the dredging activity.
-Also, include the effects on costal erosion, water circulation, depth, current pattern, water fluctuation and water temperature.
+2. a) Provide details on the as include seasonal factors s fauna and factors that co essessment of the impact of such as weather and marine build influence the preferred costal erosion, water circ perature. of the dredging operations, which must life (spawning and migration), flora and d timing of the dredging activity.
+Also culation, depth, current pattern, water

-2. IMPACTS OF DREDGING OPERATIONS

-b) Describe type of material to be dredged including potential source of contamination present in the sediment c) Describe the proposed pollution mitigation measures d) Describe the temporary storage and final disposal of dredged materials e) Describe how the dredged material as well as the water that contains silt and clay would be contained and disposed at the disposal site:

-f) Provide details if any explosives are proposed to be used at any point during the overall operation (e.g. to remove coral knolls)

-g) In the space provided below, describe any maintenance operations which are anticipated and their frequency:

-h) Prior to dredging provide Sediment Sampling Plan (Number of core samples, sediment grain size or its composition and chemical analysis on the proposed dredging site as well as its sampling procedures and sample handling protocols).
+b) Describe type of material to be dredged including potential source of contamination present in the sediment List the relevant section/ page numbers in the attachment c) Describe the proposed pollution mitigation measures List the relevant section/ page numbers in the attachment d) Describe the temporary storage and final disposal of dredged materials List the relevant section/ page numbers in the attachment e) Describe how the dredged material as well as the water that contains silt and clay would be contained and disposed at the disposal site: List the relevant section/ page numbers in the attachment f) Provide details if any explosives are proposed to be used at any point during the overall operation (e.g. to remove coral knolls) List the relevant section/ page numbers in the attachment g) In the space provided below, describe any maintenance operations which are anticipated and their frequency: ı List the relevant section/ page numbers in the attachment h) Prior to dredging provide Sediment Sampling Plan (Number of core samples, sediment grain size or its composition and chemical analysis on the proposed dredging site as well as its sampling procedures and sample handling protocols).